 If a desktop environment (say XYZ) can be installed this way, why would there be a new Ubuntu XYZ flavor?

 Because sometimes the desktop environments conflict with each other and you end up with a few missing icons, duplicate programs or a rather not so polished looking system.
 For this reason, a dedicated Ubuntu flavor is released so that users get the perfect experience of the selected desktop environment.
-An example of such unofficial flavor is Ubuntu Budgie that uses Budgie desktop environment on the top of Ubuntu.

 So, which Ubuntu is best suited for me?